Convention Presentation Prizes

 The Clark Youngblood Prize in Philosophy and Religion

 This prize was funded primarily by Dr. Clark Youngblood, a professor of theology at Grand Canyon University for 31 years.
-Thirty of those years were spent as the faculty sponsor of the Arizona Alpha chapter.
+Thirty of those years were spent as the faculty advisor of the Arizona Alpha chapter.
 He served as Region VII Vice President for two years before being elected as the secretary-treasurer, serving in that integral role from 1988 to 2000.
 In case that wasn’t enough, Dr. Youngblood then successfully ran three times for an at-large seat on the National Council (2001-2013).
 Eight of those years were served as the Council’s president.
 He retired from Grand Canyon and Alpha Chi in 2013 and resides in Arizona with his wife Miriam and enjoys serving with his local church and traveling with Miriam and their friends.

 Convention presentation prizes are created by endowments of $2,000 each.
 With these endowments, the future of the student scholarly program at Alpha Chi conventions will be well assured for years to come.
 If you notice a missing field, have ideas for a new prize, would like to make even a small contribution toward a new prize, or would like to honor someone by fully endowing a prize in their name, don’t hesitate to contact Alpha Chi’s executive director, Lara Noah, at email@example.com.